 One of the most popular questions we get with all the choices available nowadays, how do we know what boilers are suitable?
 We are going to simplify and make sense of what you already know and need to know.

-The type of boiler with the most choice from every manufacture.
+A combi is the type of boiler with the most choice from every manufacturer.
 Let's keep it simple the size is mainly to do with the amount of hot water you receive from your taps and shower.
 The more hot water you need the bigger the output (KW).